lgt28/LION_Data/README.md

 **LION Software**

 LION Data is an Open-Access branch of the LION Software suite, which aims to make scientific information and data more accessible.
 LION Software includes multiple tools and platforms, including LION Equip, a set of professional development courses, and LION Consultancy.
-Further information can be found at lionsoftware.info.
+Further information can be found at www.lionsoftware.info.

 **Cite**